 Most conventional dermatologists approach an eczema situation from the standpoint that there’s something inherently wrong with your skin.
 They also fail to recognize the incredible complexity of your body by ignoring the many other important facets that directly impact your skin health which I’ve outlined here.

-Therefore they often make topical recommendations – or worse, they recommend powerful drugs that have a widespread, and non-discriminatory effects.
+Therefore they often make topical recommendations – or worse, they recommend powerful drugs that have widespread and non-discriminatory effects.

 Often these drugs and additional elements added to the skin are used without fully knowing exactly WHAT is wrong.
 Essentially, it’s like the doctor is throwing spaghetti at the wall hoping something will stick.